opencodeiiita/YADD/data/CONTRIBUTING.md

 Ensure that your dataset adheres to this column structure for consistency.

+In case, you have data but with some missing columns, kindly contact the us on the specified Discord Channel(given in Readme.md)

 Also do checkout the `APA-DDoS-Dataset.csv` for reference.

 ## Contribution Process